-Molecular dynamics (MD) simulations are a powerful method to generate new insights into the function of biomolecules 1-5.
+Molecular dynamics (MD) simulations are a powerful method to generate new insights into the function of biomolecules ^{1-5}.
 These simulations produce trajectories-time series of atomic coordinates-that now routinely include millions of time steps and can measure Terabytes in size.
-These trajectories need to be analyzed using statistical mechanics approaches but because of the increasing size of data, trajectory analysis is becoming a bottleneck in typical biomolecular simulation scientific workflows .
-Many data analysis tools and libraries have been developed to extract the desired information from the output trajectories from MD simulations 9-22 but few can efficiently use modern High Performance Computing (HPC) resources to accelerate the analysis stage.
+These trajectories need to be analyzed using statistical mechanics approaches ^{6,7} but because of the increasing size of data, trajectory analysis is becoming a bottleneck in typical biomolecular simulation scientific workflows8.
+Many data analysis tools and libraries have been developed to extract the desired information from the output trajectories from MD simulations ^{9-22} but few can efficiently use modern High Performance Computing (HPC) resources to accelerate the analysis stage.
 MD trajectory analysis primarily requires reading of data from the file system; the processed output data are typically negligible in size compared to the input data and therefore we exclusively investigate the reading aspects of trajectory I/O (i.e., the "I").
-We focus on the MDAnalysis package , which is an open-source object-oriented Python library for structural and temporal analysis of MD simulation trajectories and individual protein structures.
+We focus on the MDAnalysis package ^{17,18}, which is an open-source object-oriented Python library for structural and temporal analysis of MD simulation trajectories and individual protein structures.
 Although MDAnalysis accelerates selected algorithms with OpenMP, it is not clear how to best use it for scaling up analysis on multi-node supercomputers.
 Here we discuss the challenges and lessons-learned for making parallel analysis on HPC resources feasible with MDAnalysis, which should also be broadly applicable to other general purpose trajectory analysis libraries.

-Previously, we had used a parallel split-apply-combine approach $^{23}$ to study the performance of the commonly performed "RMSD fitting" analysis problem $^{24-26}$ , which calculates the minimal root mean squared distance (RMSD) of the positions of a subset of atoms to a reference conformation under optimization of rigid body translations and rotations $^{7,27,28}$ .
-We had investigated two parallel implementations, one using Dask $^{29}$ and one using the message passing interface (MPI) with mpi4py $^{30,31}$ .
+Previously, we had used a parallel split-apply-combine approach to study the performance of the commonly performed "RMSD fitting" analysis problem 23-25, which calculates the minimal root mean squared distance (RMSD) of the positions of a subset of atoms to a reference conformation under optimization of rigid body translations and rotations ^{7,26,27}.
+We had investigated two parallel implementations, one using Dask 28 and one using the message passing interface (MPI) with mpi4py ^{29,30}.
 For both Dask and MPI, we had previously only been able to obtain good strong scaling performance within a single node.
-Beyond a single node performance had dropped due to straggler tasks, a subset of tasks that had performed abnormally slower than the typical task execution times; the total execution time had become dominated by stragglers and overall performance had decreased.
-Stragglers are a well-known challenge to improving performance on HPC resources $^{32}$ but there has been little discussion of their impact in the biomolecular simulation community.
+Beyond a single node performance had dropped due to straggler tasks, a subset of tasks that had performance had decreased.
+Stragglers are a well-known challenge to improving performance on HPC resources 31 but there has been little discussion of their impact in the biomolecular simulation community.